griverorz/griverorz.github.io/_pages/about.md

-Before joining the Center, I worked as senior data science manager at [Westat,](https://www.westat.com) a research services company, where I built machine learning systems improve the efficiency of high-quality, social data collection.
+Before joining the Center, I worked as senior data science manager at [Westat,](https://www.westat.com) a research services company, where I built machine learning systems to make social data collection more efficient.
 I started my career as statistician in the [Scientific Research Group of YouGov](https://today.yougov.com/solutions/sectors/political-academic-policy/), an online opt-in survey panel, in Palo Alto, California.
 I received my MA and Ph.D. in Politics from [New York